Reincarnation of the Messiah King David

 Jesus on the other hand was totally alienated from the “carnal world” and lived a very peaceful and simple life.
 In fact; it is possible that Jesus, like John the Baptist, was an Essene who lived the purest life, separated from cities and dwelt in desert caves, alienating themselves from worldly pleasures.
 It is also possible that the “missing years of Jesus,” also known as the hidden years (from the age of twelve to thirty that the Bible has nothing concerning); it is possible that He lived with the Essenes.
 Scholar Reza Aslan, author of ”Zealot” states that it is actually from the birth of Jesus to the age of thirty that is missing because the “Virgin Birth” story is merely a tale, a concoction of the church fathers that they concocted in order to turn Jesus into a Divine being.
 I believe this because Constantine the great himself questioned the Divine nature of Jesus because this had been a heated debate among the church fathers ever since the crucifixion of Jesus and therefore convened the council of Nicaea in 325 AD to determine the true doctrine of Christianity––the religion he had recently accepted as his own.
 This doctrine would come to be identified as the “Nicene creed.”
-Some thought that Jesus was simply a perfect man, while others supposed that he was G-d or G-d incarnate, or his Son.
+Some thought that Jesus was simply a perfect man, while others supposed that he was G-d or G-d incarnate, or his Son, and beliefs like these were nothing new among the pagans because they had many man-Gods that they believed in.
 The debate at the council of Nicaea took months to arrive at a conclusion which would then define Orthodoxy.
 Athanasius of Alexandria insisted that Jesus was Divine, while Arius and his followers were opposed to the general consensus and therefore were banned from the empire and their doctrines were suppressed.

 In believing that Jesus was Divine, quite frankly, is accepting what some thought him to be, *not* truth.